-Fact Table vs Dimension Table: Key Differences for Interviews
+Fact Table vs Dimension Table: Key Differences Explained

-Here's the rule you want in your head before the phone rings: if you'd aggregate the column, it's a fact.
-If you'd filter or group by it, it's a dimension attribute.
-That's the whole game.
-You're going to be asked some version of this on almost every modeling round, and the candidates who hesitate on simple examples lose ground they never get back.
+The rule to internalize before any modeling round: if you would aggregate the column, it is a fact.
+If you would filter or group by it, it is a dimension attribute.
+That is the whole game.
+You will be asked some version of this on almost every modeling round, and the candidates who hesitate on simple examples lose ground they never get back.

 Fact Table vs Dimension Table at a Glance